GeertvanGeest/cluster-docs/docs/documentation/resources/servers.md

 !!! bug "This probably needs elaboration"

 https://shiny.bioinformatics.unibe.ch.
 Contact: Pierre Berthier.
-See [ShinyServer.pdf](https://projects.bioinformatics.unibe.ch/attachments/105/ShinyServer.pdf) for detailed instructions on how to set up a new app.
+See [ShinyServer.pdf](../../assets/pdf/ShinyServer.pdf) for detailed instructions on how to set up a new app.

 ## Ftp server

-!!! bug "This probably needs elaboration"

-!!! bug "This probably needs to moved or redirected"
-    There's a whole part on instructions at share_files.md

 binfftp01.unibe.ch.
 Contact: Rémy Bruggmann.
-See [ftpServer.pdf](https://projects.bioinformatics.unibe.ch/attachments/20/ftpServer.pdf) for instructions on how to transfer files.
+See [ftpServer.pdf](../assets/pdf/ftpServer.pdf) for instructions on how to transfer files.

 ## IBU cloud

-!!! bug "This probably needs elaboration"

-!!! bug "This probably needs to moved or redirected"
-    There's a whole part on instructions at share_files.md

 https://cloud.bioinformatics.unibe.ch.
 Contact: Pierre Berthier.